ANALYSIS-China to crank up anti-trust heat on Big Tech after unprecedented fines

 Regulators globally, including in the United States, Europe and India, have already been carrying out tougher anti-trust reviews of tech giants such as Alphabet Inc's Google GOOGL.O and Facebook Inc FB.O.

-SAMR had so far produced less "headline-grabbing" cases compared with global regulators, Jiaming Zhang, a partner at law firm Allen & Overy, said.
+SAMR had so far produced less "headline-grabbing" cases compared with global regulators, Jiaming Zhang, a senior associate at law firm Allen & Overy, said.

 "However, all these recent developments seem to suggest that SAMR is ready to open a new chapter for its enforcement actions in the internet sector," she said.